peachch/rdme/june_DNa8.md

 ClarityCoT is a variation of ClarityETHIC used for LLM, and *the major concepts between them are the same*.
 Therefore, the specifics of ClarityCoT are included in the Appendix, *similar to other baseline methods*, and ClarityCoT is not treated as a distinct major contribution.

-> __Concern 2: Despite the significant effort put into the framework, it seems like there is a relatively small gain (if significant) over simpler baselines, especially given the substantially increased complexity.
-This is most evident with the T5-large model which is just a 0.032 F1 score behind the proposed model.
-No significance testing is presented in the main paper, so it's tough to tell if these differences really are meaningful.
-Given the strength of T5-large, it would be nice to see if training a larger but similar architecture model like flan-t5-xxl might do better here.
-Do we just need more parameters?__
-  -

 > __Concern 3: The comparisons aren't always fair.
 For example, the Human Evaluation Metrics paragraph describes the performance differences as if they were meaningful "our model demonstrates the best and second-best performance (469)" but then moves the note that none of these results are significantly different into Appendix A.6.
 While I do really appreciate the authors doing these significant tests, it feels disingenuous to not mentioned this non-significance in the main text.__

 There seems to be some misunderstanding here.
-The p-values of T5-large, Flan-T5-large, and BART-large are less than 0.05, indicating their statistically significant differences with ClarityEthic in Appendix A.6.
+The p-values of T5-large, Flan-T5-large, and BART-large are less than 0.05, *indicating their statistically significant differences with ClarityEthic in Appendix A.6.*

 While we reveal our method is not significantly different from GPT-3.5, it performs comparably well, indicating our task-specific models in small sizes are as competitive as strong LLMs.
 Meanwhile, the standard deviations of ClarityEthic are smaller than GPT-3.5, showing stability.

 > __Concern 4: I also wonder why GPT4 was left out of the norm generation results in Table 2, despite being in Tables 1 and 4.
 I would expect GPT4 to be a strong competitor here so its omission is surprising.__

 As Section 3.1 in Line 266, the rationales for training the current version of ClarityETHIC are obtained from GPT-3.5.
 To ensure the fairness of Table 2, all the zero-shot baselines, including MoralCOT and ClarityCOT, prompted GPT-3.5.

+> __Concern 2: Despite the significant effort put into the framework, it seems like there is a relatively small gain (if significant) over simpler baselines, especially given the substantially increased complexity.
+This is most evident with the T5-large model which is just a 0.032 F1 score behind the proposed model.
+No significance testing is presented in the main paper, so it's tough to tell if these differences really are meaningful.__
+  -

+> __Concern 3: Given the strength of T5-large, it would be nice to see if training a larger but similar architecture model like flan-t5-xxl might do better here.
+Do we just need more parameters?
+  This is an interesting research question, but it is not the primary focus of our paper.
+Regarding concern 3, our method provides a small-size (770M) model with competitive performance in moral judgment compared with strong LLMs.

+  Based on the existing results, more parameters are not the only thing we need.
+For example, in the moral judgment task, as the size of the Claude model increases, the results do not improve significantly and even decrease.
+In addition, it is suggested that the models of GPT-3.5 (MoralCOT and ClarityCoT) have a more stable performance than GPT-4.